 Medical Tourism and HAIs

-Medical Tourism-01As the holiday season approaches, many of us are planning to travel to see loved ones or take a well-deserved vacation.
+As we enjoy summer, many of us are planning to travel to see loved ones or take a well-deserved vacation.
 A growing number of Americans are planning a different type of trip: Going abroad for medical care.
 From elective procedures to fertility services, more and more Americans are traveling to developing countries to receive medical care at a fraction of the cost similar procedures would cost in the US.
 While these numbers have not grown at the pace some predicted, there is still a significant portion of our population who will be participating in what is now called "medical tourism."
 Today's post will explore what potential medical tourists should consider in order to avoid a healthcare-associated infection.

 In the not-too-distant past, the majority of international travel for medical care was made up of patients from developing countries traveling to developed countries for treatment.
 The treatment may not have been available in their home countries, may have involved long waiting periods, or was considered unsafe.
-So the trends were patients, usually better-off individuals needing critical care, traveling to locations with more advanced medial care.
+So the trends showed patients, usually better-off individuals needing critical care, traveling to locations with more advanced medial care.

 However, within the past decade, those trends have reversed: Now, more patients from developed countries are traveling to developing countries to receive medical care at reduced costs.
 Current trends, therefore, show patients traveling to locations for cheaper medical care.
 This travel is now referred to as "medical tourism," and involves patients of modest means traveling to receive elective treatment they cannot afford in their home country.
 The most common treatments are cosmetic surgery, dental surgery, and heart surgery.